teesingh1981/python/Git Commands/git basics.md

 git checkout main

-# List and delete branch
+# List and delete a branch

 git branch -a